akyrafiq/data_viz_new/README.md

 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%203/cricinfo/kusal2.png)

-I then found another package, cricketR, which is especially built for cricket analysis which is capable of what I was doing before with prebuilt functions.
+I then found another package, cricketR, which is especially built for cricket analysis, which is capable of what I was doing before with prebuilt functions.
+I will use this at a later date looking more into certain players.

 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%203/cricinfo/tendulkar_avg2.png)

-## Visualisation 4: Portugese Wildfires
+## Visualisation 4: Portuguese Wildfires

 Me having an attempt of replicating some coursework I did at university with a totally different dataset.
+The aim is to find a 'rare event distribution' for wildfires in a region.
+Here I have chosen the Weibull distribution again, but I’ll compare to a method using MLE at some point.

 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%204/dist.png)

 ## Visualisation 5: Capitol Hill Riots Tweets

 I am analysing a dataset of tweets about the Capitol Hill riots that unfolded on January 6th.
-Firstly, I have made a map visualising where were these tweets sent from:
+Firstly, I have made a map visualising where were these tweets sent:
 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%205/heatmap.png)
- I plan to do some NLP work on this building on a framework I came up with two years ago.
+I plan to do some NLP work on this building on a framework I learnt two years ago.

 ## Visualisation 6: India Farmers protests Media Astroturfing

 Over the past few months, there have been widespread protests in India in regards to new farming laws being introduced in India.
-Public figures like Greta Thunberg and Rihanna tweeted out about the issue which brought about a lot of online backlash.
-I had a quick look into a few trends to see how this is being carried out by bot activity.
+Public figures like Greta Thunberg and Rihanna tweeted out about the issue, which brought about a lot of online backlash.
+I had a quick look into a few trends to see how this is being carried out by bot activity, often a tell tale sign being the number of digits in the username.

 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%206/bots1.png)
 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%206/bots2.png)